A Computationally Efficient Maximum A Posteriori Sequence Estimation via Stein Variational Inference: Abstract

 \section{Abstract}

 State estimation in robotic systems presents significant challenges, particularly due to the prevalence of multimodal posterior distributions in real-world scenarios.
 One effective strategy for handling such complexity is to compute maximum a posteriori (MAP) sequences over a discretized or sampled state space, which enables a concise representation of the most likely state trajectory.
 However, this approach often incurs substantial computational costs, especially in high-dimensional settings.
 In this article, we propose a novel MAP sequence estimation method, \textsf{Stein-MAP-Seq}, which effectively addresses multimodality while substantially reducing computational and memory overhead.
-Our key contribution is a sequential variational inference framework that captures temporal dependencies in dynamical system models and integrates Stein variational gradient descent (SVGD) into a Viterbi-style dynamic programming algorithm, enabling computationally efficient MAP sequence estimation. \textsf{Stein-MAP-Seq} achieves a computational complexity of $\mathcal{O}(M^2)$, where $M$ is the number of particles, in contrast to the $\mathcal{O}(N^2)$ complexity of conventional MAP sequence estimators, with $N \gg M$.
-Furthermore, the method inherits SVGD's parallelism, enabling efficient computation for real-time deployment on GPU-equipped autonomous systems.
-We validate the proposed method in various multimodal scenarios, including those arising from nonlinear dynamics with ambiguous observations, unknown data associations, and temporary unobservability, demonstrating substantial improvements in estimation accuracy and robustness to multimodality over existing approaches.
+Our key contribution is a sequential variational inference framework that captures temporal dependencies in dynamical system models and integrates Stein variational gradient descent (SVGD) into a Viterbi-style dynamic programming algorithm, enabling computationally efficient MAP sequence estimation.
+This integration allows the method to focus computational effort on MAP-consistent modes rather than exhaustively exploring the entire state space. \textsf{Stein-MAP-Seq} inherits the parallelism and mode-seeking behavior of SVGD, allowing particle updates to be efficiently executed on parallel hardware and significantly reducing the number of trajectory candidates required for MAP-sequence recursion compared to conventional methods that rely on hundreds to thousands of particles.
+We validate the proposed approach on a range of highly multimodal scenarios, including nonlinear dynamics with ambiguous observations, unknown data association with outliers, range-only localization under temporary unobservability, and high-dimensional robotic manipulators.
+Experimental results demonstrate substantial improvements in estimation accuracy and robustness to multimodality over existing estimation methods.